Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 definition, the stacks configured as wanted are always selected in addition.
 If a selected stack defines an order of execution with a stack that is not selected, the order of execution is ignored as the stack is not being executed.

 Execution is stopped by default if any stack executes a failing command.
-This can be overwritten using command-line option: terramate run --continue-on-error <cmd>
+This can be overwritten using the command-line option: terramate run --continue-on-error <cmd>

 .